• Skip to main content

 Rice

-The number one most filling and cheapest food to buy when you’re broke.
+It is the most filling and cheapest food to buy when you’re broke.
 Also, great cheap food if you are gluten-free.

 Like pasta, rice is versatile.
 It can be used as a filler to stretch meat or a side dish.
 It is also number one on most people’s “cheapest grocery list food” list, including Dave Ramsey’s rice and beans analogy.

-Don’t forget to add some spices.
+Remember to add some spices.
 Salt, garlic powder, parsley, and a little shaker cheese will turn rice into a delicious side dish.
 You could even add milk and a sweetener to eat for breakfast.

 Pasta sauce